 Cinnamate supplementation enhances hepatic lipid metabolism and antioxidant defense systems in high cholesterol-fed rats this study is conducted by Lee JS, Jeon SM, Park EM, Huh TL, Kwon OS, Lee MK, Choi MS. at Department of Food Science and Nutrition, Kyungpook National University, Daegu, Korea.
 This study result shows Cinnamate inhibits hepatic HMG-CoA reductase activity, resulting in lower cholesterol content, and suppresses lipid peroxidation by improvement of antioxidant enzyme activities.

 Possible side effects & medicine interaction of cinnamon

-  Cassia cinnamon is mostly safe, when used in amounts commonly found in foods and in medicinal doses.
+Cassia cinnamon is mostly safe when used in amounts commonly found in foods and in medicinal dose.
 However, in large quantity for long-term may cause some side effects.

-  Diabetics may experience low blood sugar (hypoglycemia).
-Cinnamon may harm your liver, if you already have a liver problem do not take in large quantities.
+People with diabetes may experience low blood sugar (hypoglycemia).
+Cinnamon may harm your liver if you already have a liver problem do not take in large quantities.